Eurocode 3 Design Calculator

 • The calculator assumes the default section orientation shown in the preview.
 Major and minor axis inputs are relative to that orientation.
 Rotated or sideways mono-symmetric members, such as channels, tees, and angles, should be checked in the FEA workflow.

 • Torsion is not an input in the standalone calculator.
-In the FEA tool, torsion (6.2.7) is checked for closed hollow sections (RHS/CHS) only — warping torsion for open sections is not performed.
+In the FEA tool, closed hollow sections (RHS/SHS/CHS) use the 6.2.6(4) torsional shear stress check when a torsional section modulus is supplied or derivable; warping torsion for open sections is not performed.

 • Partial safety factors (γM) must be verified against the relevant National Annex.